HOME SITEMAP MY S. SHADOW ALL MODELS YOUR S. SHADOW GALLERY of PICs TECHNICS SEARCH CONTACT

 Rolls-Royce Silver Shadow from 1972

-S=Standard 4-doors saloon; R=Rolls-Royce; X=LHD (not the American market for in that case it would have been an A).
+S=Standard 4-door saloon; R=Rolls-Royce; X=LHD (not the American market for in that case it would have been an A).

 DRH17362